Conversion Calculator

 How much weight can a double walled box hold?

 Small to medium-sized double wall boxes have a loading capacity of 18-36kg depending on the size of the box, while the larger sizes can hold between 27-54kg of evenly distributed weight.
+Please note that these weights are a guide, we advise that you test this with your product first.

 How much does a double wall cardboard box weigh?